Wenjun-Mao/md2wxhtml/README.md

 *   Separates and processes code blocks for syntax highlighting and horizontal scrolling.
 *   Merges processed content and code blocks into a single HTML document.

+## Disclaimer

+This project is an independent open-source tool and is not affiliated with, endorsed by, or officially connected to WeChat or Tencent.

 ## Installation

 ```bash